That’s the old saying about the game of poker. If you’re interested in learning how to play poker, you’ve come to the right place.

 How to Play the Game

-Players will always have three options when it’s their turn to act –
+Players will always have these options when it’s their turn to act: bet, call, raise or fold.

-Players can win a hand by using any combination of their two-hole cards and five on the board to form the best 5-card hand.
+Players can win a hand by using any combination of their two-hole cards and five community cards on the board to form the best five card hand.

 Remember, after players receive their cards, a round of “preflop” betting occurs.
 Each “street,” or round after that, has a different name.